sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/index.md

 1. Navigate code with [search-based code intelligence](explanations/search_based_code_intelligence.md) and [Sourcegraph extensions](../../../extensions/index.md):

     Included in a standard Sourcegraph installation and works out of the box!
-1. Start using [precise code intelligence](explanations/precise_code_intelligence.md) by creating an index of a repository and uploading it to your Sourcegraph instance:
+1. Start using [precise code intelligence](explanations/precise_code_intelligence.md) by creating an LSIF index of a repository and uploading it to your Sourcegraph instance:

     - [Index a Go repository](how-to/index_a_go_repository.md#manual-indexing)
     - [Index a TypeScript or JavaScript repository](how-to/index_a_typescript_and_javascript_repository.md#manual-indexing)